Rats in Singapore: 2 can become 2 million in 2 years if there is no intervention

 PestBusters uses a natural rat repellent composed of botanical and organic ingredients.

-“Rats communicate through pheromones, an odour that signals to other rats that an area is safe for exploring,” said Mr Rave Lee, the company’s assistant innovation manager.
+“Rats communicate through pheromones, an odour that signals to other rats that an area is safe for exploring,” said Mr Lee, the company’s assistant innovation manager.

 “Since rats follow the same path repeatedly, this repellent disrupts their pheromones, causing rats to feel disoriented.
 They become uncertain about whether to continue along their usual paths or where to go next.”